cacay/MemoryPool/README.md

 Contact Me
 -------------------------
 I am open to any type of suggestions, bug reports, or requests for the code.
 You can also contact me for any questions.
-You can either email me at coskuacay@gmail.com or visit my [website] (http://www.coskuacay.com) for more information.
+Either email me at coskuacay@gmail.com or visit my [website] (http://www.coskuacay.com) for more information.